-LUXit: Being an award-winning app in Australia in beauty sector, it offers premium salon and spa treatments straight to people’s door including makeup, spray tans, hair styling, blow drys, men’s grooming, etc.
+LUXit: Being an award-winning app in Australia in the beauty sector, it offers premium salon and spa treatments straight to people’s door including makeup, spray tans, hair styling, blow drys, men’s grooming, etc.

 Other names in the same platform are Glamazon, Vaniday, Pretty Quick, BeGlammed, Beauro, Dial A Style, etc.

-With health and fitness being the top priority of people and gyms/fitness experts playing a dominant role in their lives, countless fitness apps are vying in the market to help them fulfill their quest for healthier life.
+With health and fitness being the top priority of people and gyms/fitness experts playing a dominant role in their lives, countless fitness apps are vying in the market to help them fulfil their quest for a healthier life.
 They empowered users to track their health progress accurately by quantifying health parameters like heart rate, sugar level, cholesterol etc.